Cheddar Man

-Cheddar Man (Note: The skeleton was given the designation "Cheddar Man" because the remains were found in Cheddar Gorge in England, not because of the erroneous assumption that the remains were somehow made of or related to the foodstuff known as cheese.) is a human male skeleton found in Gough's Cave in Cheddar Gorge, Somerset, England.
+Cheddar Man is a human male skeleton found in Gough's Cave in Cheddar Gorge, Somerset, England.
 The skeletal remains date to around the mid-to-late 9th millennium BC, corresponding to the Mesolithic period, and it appears that he died a violent death.
 A large crater-like lesion just above the skull's right orbit suggests that the man may have also been suffering from a bone infection.

 Excavated in 1903, Cheddar Man is the oldest near-complete human skeleton found in Great Britain.
 The remains are kept by London's Natural History Museum, in the Human Evolution gallery.

-Analysis of his nuclear DNA indicates that he was a typical member of the Western European hunter-gatherer population at the time, with a most likely phenotype of blue-green eyes, dark brown or black hair, and dark or dark-to-black skin, with no genetic adaption for lactase persistence into adulthood.
+Analysis of his nuclear DNA indicates that he was a typical member of the Western European hunter-gatherer population at the time, with a most likely phenotype of blue-green eyes, dark brown or black hair, and dark or dark-to-black skin, with no genetic adaptation for lactase persistence into adulthood.